- Before you're offered a place on a teacher training programme, you'll have an interview. Find out how to prepare for your interview.

 Some training providers may have more applicants than places, so may not be able to offer you a place, even if you performed well at your interview.
 They could:

-- refer you to another training provider in their partnership that has spaces.
-You can choose whether to apply to them in Apply 2
+- refer you to another training provider in their partnership that has spaces

 - ask you to reapply in the next application cycle.
 You’ll still be able to apply to other training providers.
 If you decide you don’t want to reapply in the next cycle, you must let them know